BIOS1140/BIOS1140.github.io/docs/Exercise5.md

 <script src="js/hideOutput.js"></script>

 *F*~ST~, also known as the **fixation index**, is an extremely important statistic in population genetics, molecular ecology and evolutionary biology.
-It is also arguably one of the most famous population genetic statistics you will encounter. *F*\~ST essentially measures the level of **genetic differentiation** between two or more populations.
+It is also arguably one of the most famous population genetic statistics you will encounter. *F*~ST~ essentially measures the level of **genetic differentiation** between two or more populations.
 It ranges from 0 (i.e. no genetic differentiation) to 1 (complete genetic differentiation)

 Ultimately, it is quite a simple statistic to understand but it can sometimes take time to properly grasp.
 So we will go over the basics properly here.
-One of the most confusing things about *F*\~ST is that are several different ways to define it.
-For ease of undersanding, we will use a simple formulation:
+One of the most confusing things about *F*~ST~ is that are several different ways to define it.
+For ease of understanding, we will use a simple formulation:

 $F_{ST} = \displaystyle \frac{H_T - H_S}{H_T}$